12 Elements of Irish Culture that We Can’t Get Enough of

 Irish culture goes far beyond the borders of this tiny island country.
-We have accepted some of the Irish traditions, adopted a few customs, and yet still can’t get enough of the rich cultural heritage of Ireland.
+We have accepted some of the Irish traditions, adopted a few customs, raised our eyebrows at many Irish beliefs, and yet still can’t get enough of the rich cultural heritage of Ireland.

 Irish pub culture